 Writing Mentorship with Eileen Anderson

-Online meetings begin: Sunday, 1/20 at 8pm Eastern and occur each Sunday
+Online weekly meetings begin: January 19th at 8pm Eastern

 About this Mentorship

 What you've got to say is important, and your writing skills can help make or break your credibility.
 Get help with any writing project in IAABC's Writing Mentorship for Trainers and Behavior Consultants.

 - The blog posts you've been wanting to post.

 - That book you've been meaning to write.

 - The handouts you have GOT to get done.